pulpgrinder/sic-transit/documentation.md

 ## More on Selectors

-Many of the Sic Transit public methods have a selector argument to specify a particular panel.
+Many of the SicTransit public methods have a selector argument to specify a particular panel.
 Usually this is the id for the panel, but there are many other options.

 The examples below use `showPanel()` for simplicity, but these selector types below apply to any method that requires selecting a panel (for example, the `panelSelector` parameter in `performTransition`).

-A Sic Transit selector can be any of the following types:
+A SicTransit selector can be any of the following types:

 ### String
 Strings as normal query selectors, with the same basic syntax as `document.querySelector()` and CSS.
 This is the most common type.
 SicTransit actually uses `document.querySelector()` under the hood here, so the selectors can get as fancy as you need them to be.